SkelleyBelly/carbonite/content/blog/react-typescript-good-practice/index.md

 };
 ```

 As an added bonus, if you're using VS Code (or any other IDE that supports JSDoc comments), you'll see your comments when you hover over the relevant item.
-This can be used to store quite detailed and descriptive documentation if required.
+This can be used to store quite detailed and descriptive documentation if required.flogic

 ![JSDoc example](./jsdoc-example.png)

 ##### Keep your code declarative, and avoid configuration objects where possible

-One of the nice things about React and JSX is that it allows us to code in a declarative manner, rather than an imperitive manner - this typically results in code that follows a nice flow and is easy to read.
+One of the nice things about React and JSX is that it allows us to code in a declarative manner, rather than an imperative manner - this typically results in code that follows a nice flow and is easy to read.
 As our applications and components become more complicated, however, it can be tempting to use configuration objects and presets to reduce the amount of code we need to write.
 This can be advantageous, but it can also have major impacts on the readability and flexibility of our code when applied to more complex systems.

 A simple example of this could be some kind of dropdown menu that contains options: